Updated: August 5, 2005

 FNAC (Fine needle aspiration cytology)

-- FNAC (Fine needle aspiration cytology) from breast mass: sensitivity
+- FNAC (Fine needle aspiration cytology) from breast mass: sensitivity 95% & specificity 98%.

-architecture cannot be evaluated as in biopsies.
+However, it should not be used for diagnosing lymph node metastasis (only excisional biopsy).
+One drawback of FNAC is that it cannot differentiate between invasive and insitu cancers as only cells are seen and the architecture cannot be evaluated as in biopsies.
 Aspiration of a simple benign breast cyst should yield non-bloody fluid and result in complete resolution of the lesion.

 Ultrasound / stereotactic core biopsy

 This technique is helpful in cases where there are findings in the mammography.
 A wire or needle guided lumpectomy can follow this procedure.

-Are you a doctor or a nurse?
+Are you a Doctor, Pharmacist, PA or a Nurse?

-Do you want to join the Doctors Lounge online medical community
+Join the Doctors Lounge online medical community